chansikpark/mtrp_meditation/README.md

 # DISCLAIMER: This repository has been made public (again) for the sole purpose of soliciting collaboration, feedback, and/or reaction.
 The contents herein are (and were) in no way to be seen as declaring—or even indicative of—anything true, useful, or possible.
-Please feel free to contact the owner.
+Please feel free to contact the owner, or otherwise engage with the appropriate mechanisms available on this website as warranted.

 ***